San Jose Dental Emergency – Fractured Tooth

 In other cases when a large portion of a tooth has broken off, the fracture and the need for a dental emergency visit is obvious.
 A microscopic fracture may slowly grow until this type of break occurs.
 In many cases, this happens while eating.
 The pressure of biting may cause the fracture to repeatedly open and close.

-In some situations a fracture can be so severe that it splits the root or roots of a tooth.
+In some situations a fracture can be so severe that it splits the root or roots of a tooth or may even cause dental or gum abscess.
 In this worst case scenario, an extraction is usually necessary.
 An extraction is also recommended when a fracture occurs in an area that is impossible to restore.
 When you come in for your dental emergency visit, the San Jose area dentist will let you know if this is the case, as well as inform you of tooth replacement options.
 For most patients in good dental health, an implant is the best option.
 Implants very closely resemble and mimic natural teeth.
 If an implant is not possible, a dental bridge or partial denture may be recommended.

 A fracture that extends into the pulp of a tooth may require root canal therapy to save the tooth.
 Many people cringe when the words “root canal” are mentioned, but it is actually a very routine procedure that is in most cases no more traumatic than having a large filling done.
 After the dentist administers anesthetic, the pulp of the tooth is cleaned.
 Files are used to remove the nerve and blood vessels from each root.
 Once the roots are cleaned to the desired length and the roots are filled as well as the area used to access the tooth.